 Monday – Thursday: 8 a.m. to 5 p.m.

 Monday – Thursday: 10 a.m. to 7 p.m.

 Connect with an Answer Center advisor virtually through Zoom.

 The Virtual Answer Center is designed so that students can meet with our advisors without coming to campus or scheduling an appointment in advance.
 You will be connected virtually to the first available advisor.

 What to Expect

-You will meet one-on-one with a student services advisor for individual assistance.
+You will meet one-on-one with an advisor for individual assistance.

-At the conclusion of the meeting, you will select leave meeting to exit.
+At the conclusion of the meeting, you will select leave meeting to exit the Zoom space.